Learn how to customize a story using the story settings.

 - Click Story settings to open the Story settings menu.

-- Click the Analytics tab, check Enable Google Analytics, add the Google Analytics ID in the Tracking ID field, optionally write a consent message in the Consent message field, and click Save.
+- On the Analytics tab, turn on the Enable Analytics toggle button, and choose Google Analytics.
+Add the Google Analytics ID in the Tracking ID field, optionally write a consent message in the Consent message field, and click Save.

 The Google Analytics ID is added to the story.
 Google Analytics will record metrics for published stories that you can access on the Google Analytics website.